 - And, of course, no de-stressing plan can be complete without prayer and reflection.
 Consider setting aside times to do what I call PRINK, that is to “PRayerfully thINK”.
 Maybe on your way to work or your walk home from the store, PRINK over specific issues you face under the guidance of the Holy Spirit.

 On a personal note, I am reluctant to even post this blog entry.
 Stress is something that plagues me from time to time and I don’t pretend to have the final answer.
 And much of the advice listed here is based on personal experience and not hard scientific findings.
 I would love to hear from you if you have any thoughts or suggestions on coping with stress, particularly from a faith perspective.
 My final word of encouragement in dealing with stress is from God’s Word, “For God did not give us a spirit of timidity (anxiety, stress) but one of power, love, and self-discipline.”
 God Bless, Jim

-There are a number of commercial players in the field, most notably 23andme, Ancestry.com and MyHeritage, among others.
+There are a number of commercial players in the field, most notably 23andme, Ancestry.com and MyHeratage, among others.
 All of these vendors provide information about your heritage, but only one (23and me) provides health related information, as explained below.
-Cost for tests are generally about $100, but closer to $200 for the 23andme test, since it provides a more comprehensive report.
+Cost for test are generally about $100, but closer to $200 for the 23andme test, since it provide a more comprehensive report.
 Watch out for discounts, however.
-Most of these vendors offer up to half off the price around the holidays, particularly on Black Friday.
+Most of these vendor offer up to half off the price around the holidays, particularly on Black Friday.

 How the testing works

 The actual test procedure is simple.
 No blood involved!
 You just spit I a tube, add the supplied preservative, and mail the kit back to the company.
 Sometime later, typically a few weeks, they send you the results electronically, through access to your private account on the company website.